-Foreword: Youngsuk "YS" Chi, President of the Elsevier Foundation
+Foreword: Youngsuk "YS" Chi, President of the Elsevier Foundation have a profound role to play in supporting partnerships which incubate new approaches, highlight inequities and catalyze change."

-I. The Elsevier Foundation
+- I. The Elsevier Foundation

 - 1. Our Board and Team

 - 2. Our work

 - 3. Our programs

 - II.
 Impact of COVID-19

-III.
+- III.
 Our 2020 Partnerships

 - 1. Inclusive Health

 - 2. Inclusive Research

 - 3. Matching Gift

 - IV.
 Research4Life

 - V. Media Outreach

 - VI.
 Working with Partners

 - VII.
 Financial Overview

-VIII.
+- VIII.
 Our Board and Team Biographies